andreyuzb/ansiblerole-linux-common/README.md

 Main functions of the Role:

-- George Washington
+- Installing apt packets, that can be extremly needed during OS work;
-- John Adams
+- Configuring ntp client sync;
-- Thomas Jefferson
+-